etan18/Obsidian-Notes/Cognitive Science/circadian rhythm.md

 - Urine volume

 >[!important] The Master Clock
->The so-called "clock" that dictates our circadian rhythm is the **suprachiasmatic nucleus** (SCN), located in the hypothalamus of the brain.
+>The so-called "clock" that dictates our circadian rhythm is the **suprachiasmatic nucleus** (SCN), located in the hypothalamus of the [[brain]].
 There are also peripheral clocks in various other organs and tissues.
 These are what make circadian rhythms *endogenous*, or internally generated.

 How does the circadian rhythm express itself physiologically?
 There are a few cyclical phenomena that we can observe.
 1. **Body temperature**: reaches its daily high about 6 hours before sleep onset, and daily low about 2 hours after sleep onset